-- a) Prepare a report using the form C2-A-2 - Incident Follow-Up Report: Environmental Spill based on the information provided by the LSS-Q Manager's report (see 6.3.1.3).
-E-Mail report to addressee groups indicated on the form within 24 hours of notification.
-These groups include NWSO and Senior Manager of Planning and Design, as shown in Figure 2 -Spill reporting and response procedures. - b) Notify spill line as required5. - c) Maintain regular/daily contact with NWSO on spill status. - d) Notify DIAND/INAC Water Resource Inspector (the Nunavut Water Board representative) for spills at BAF-3.
+- a) Prepare a report using the form C2-A-2 - Incident Follow-Up Report: Environmental Spill based on the information provided by the LSS-Q Manager's report (see 6.3.1.3 and see Appendix 5 for a sample copy of Form C2-A-2).
+E-mail report to addressee groups indicated on the form within 24 hours of notification.
+These groups include NWSO and Senior Manager of Planning and Design, as shown in Figure 2 -Spill reporting and response procedures. - b) Notify spill line as required by telephone5.
+Then complete and submit the NT-NU Spill Report (see Appendix 6). - c) Maintain regular/daily contact with NWSO on spill status. - d) Notify DIAND/INAC Manager of Field Operations and Water Resource Officer/Inspector for spills at BAF-3 (see Appendix 1). - e) Within 30 days, submit a written report to the Water Resources Officer/Inspector that includes: amount and type of spilled product, GPS coordinates of location of spill, and measures taken to contain and clean up the spill site.